40+ Cinco de Mayo Words: List with Audio and Definitions

 17. Verde — Green (one of the three colors of the Mexican flag)

-18. Cinco — Five (fifth).
+18. Cinco — Five.
 This is the start of a little breakdown of the holiday’s name, in case you are wondering about these words.
-Many Latin American holidays are called by their dates (much like the 4th of July is in the United States).
+Many Latin American holidays are called by their dates, much like the 4th of July is in the United States.
+However, in Spanish we don’t use ordinal numbers for dates, so we’d say “el 4 de julio” to refer to the 4th of July.

 19. De — Of